cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Because of the generic attack on an analogous Insider-Auth security notion of HPKE described in {{sec-properties}}, a definition of Insider-Auth security for KEMs used within HPKE is not useful.

+### KEM Key Reuse

+An `ikm` input to `DeriveKeyPair()` ({{derive-key-pair}}) MUST NOT be reused elsewhere, in particular not with `DeriveKeyPair()` of a different KEM.

+The randomness used in `Encap()` and `AuthEncap()` to generate the KEM shared secret or its encapsulation MUST NOT be reused elsewhere.

+As a sender or recipient KEM key pair works with all modes, it can be used with multiple modes in parallel.
+HPKE is constructed to be secure in such settings due to domain separation using the `suite_id` variable.
+However, there is no formal proof of security at the time of writing for using multiple modes in parallel; {{HPKEAnalysis}} and
+{{ABHKLR20}} only analyze isolated modes.

 ## Security Requirements on a KDF {#kdf-choice}